 - Coupon Sales

 For example, offer products that complement their original purchase.
-You can also send out coupons that they can redeem on their next visit.
+You can also send out coupons they can redeem on their next visit.

 And finally, make use of your Thank You page after they make a purchase.